cloudblue/connect-workflows/subscriptions-fulfillment-request/s-c-tiers-setup.md

 # Tiers Setup Request Status
 ## Description
-The tiers setup fulfillment request status indicates that this fulfillment request requires configuration of tier (reseller and customer) accounts.
+The tiers setup fulfillment request status indicates that this fulfillment request requires configuration of tier accounts.
 Tier configuration can be successfully completed or failed and transferred to corresponding state.
+Refer to the [Connect community page](https://connect.cloudblue.com/community/modules/tier-config/) to learn more about tier configuration.
 ## Subscription status
 Fulfillment requests with the *tiers setup* status are interconnected with the following Subscription status:
 **Processing**